-- The person making the offer to purchase the stock (the "Offeror") has provided firm written financial commitments from responsible financial institutions for any cash portion of the purchase price and the opinion of a nationally recognized investment bank with respect to the value of any securities portion of the purchase price. - The offer to purchase the Company's Common Stock remains open for at least 120 days. - The Offeror makes an irrevocable written commitment (1) to purchase those shares that were not acquired through the original offer for the same price paid for the shares that were acquired through the original offer, (2) that the Offeror will not materially amend the offer except to increase the offering price, and (3) that the Offeror will not make any offer for the Company's stock for six months after the commencement of the original offer. - After the consummation of the transaction, the Offeror owns at least 80 percent of the outstanding Common Stock.
+- The purchase price is composed only of cash or of cash and securities. - The person making the offer to purchase the stock (the "Offeror") has provided firm written financial commitments from responsible financial institutions for any cash portion of the purchase price and the opinion of a nationally recognized investment bank with respect to the value of any securities portion of the purchase price. - The offer to purchase the Company's Common Stock remains open for at least 120 days. - The Offeror makes an irrevocable written commitment (1) to purchase those shares that were not acquired through the original offer for the same price paid for the shares that were acquired through the original offer, (2) that the Offeror will not materially amend the offer except to increase the offering price, and (3) that the Offeror will not make any offer for the Company's stock for six months after the commencement of the original offer. - After the consummation of the transaction, the Offeror owns at least 80 percent of the outstanding Common Stock.